Huyletran999/AWS-WorkLogS/content/1-Worklog/1.12-Week12/_index.md

 ---
 ### Week 12 Objectives:

-* Initialize and validate the Infrastructure as Code (CDK) environment.
 * Enhance the Incident Response workflow with automated forensics collection (SSM).
 * Debug and refine Lambda functions and IAM roles for reliable execution.